StudyingCode03/Forecasting-The-Weather/README.md

 # Forecasting The Weather
-Forecasting the weather using ridge regression.
+Forecasting the weather with ridge regression using NOAA Climate Data.